hspaay/iotc.golang/README.md

 This example creates a publisher for a weather forecast that updates the forecast every hour.
 The project folder is *~/Projects/iotzone/myweather*
 The publisher is called myweather, and each node is a city.
 More cities can be added with more nodes.
+This example assumes you have a MQTT broker running locally.

 ## Step 1: Create A New Project